Lesson plan using Bloom’s Taxonomy

 Starter: To start the lesson teacher can show them a video about the topic.
 After the video teacher will explain to the students what is the solar system and the planets including the characteristics .
 Next the teacher will explain the things by using flash cards and a poster created based on the topic.
 In the flash cards their will be name and a characteristic of each planet.
 After showing the flash cars and poster paste it on the white board.
 And teacher will explain every activities.

 The main activity: In the working station their will be a worksheet. in the worksheet students have to write name of the planets in order.
+Creative corner:

 In creative corner their will be a printed pictures of planets. students have to cut those pictures and make a solar system and also students have to label each planet. this is a group activity. in each group their will be three students.